This homemade turmeric toothpaste is not only remineralising your teeth, it’s whitening them at the same time! The secret? Turmeric.

 Nevertheless, turmeric is a great ingredient for your toothpaste anyway!
 Because besides its whitening effect, it’s anti-inflammatory and anti-microbial as well!

-For best and cleanest/healthiest results, I recommend using organic turmeric powder.
+For best and cleanest/healthiest results, I recommend using organic turmeric powder (affiliate link).
 Conventional turmeric powder might still have some chemical residue.

 Alternatives for whitening your teeth